 - Violations of Probation

 In summary, the Complaint Office provides the public with legal access to the juvenile court.
 Without the assistance of the Complaint Office, the public would have limited access to the court unless they could afford an attorney or had the court appoint an attorney for them.
 When cases are properly screened by the complaint office, cases are legally sufficient which results in fewer cases that are dismissed at court and less cases being re-filed to correct legal issues.

 The Intake Attorney is a supervising attorney position which manages the day-to-day operations of the complaint office as well as the administrative and personnel matters of that office.
 The staff of the complaint office consists of one legal assistant specialist, and a legal assistant.

-  The Intake Attorney provides legal advice and answers the procedural questions of clients, attorneys practicing in the court, agencies that work with the court, the court staff and the judicial staff.
+The Intake Attorney answers the procedural questions of clients, attorneys practicing in the court, agencies that work with the court, the court staff and the judicial staff.
 Policy and procedures are developed by the intake attorney for the court staff and judges to provide legal guidelines for the operation of business.
 For example, policies and procedures were developed relating to the detention of juveniles and the applicable time limits for custody staff regarding legal tactics and strategies.

 The Intake Attorney serves as the legislative liaison for the court and monitors new law and its effect on the court.
 Once enacted, policies and provides are created by the Intake Attorney to ensure the court complies with new legislation.